CS 4250: Project Part 1

 Project Overview for project ideas.

-so that all members have overlapping free time in the members' weekly
+so that members have overlapping free time in the members' weekly

-schedules will be helpful when students need to meet for group work.
+schedules will make it easier to meet for group work.

 - I prefer that no groups attempt exactly the same project.

-(Do not concern yourself too much with this restriction; I will help you tweak
+(Do not concern yourself too much with this restriction; I will require you to tweak